DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Configuring OpenTelemetry

-You can send OpenTelemetry traces directly to the Datadog agent (without `ddtrace`) by using OTLP.
-Check out our documentation on [OTLP ingest in the Datadog Agent](https://docs.datadoghq.com/tracing/setup_overview/open_standards/#otlp-ingest-in-datadog-agent) for details.
+You can send OpenTelemetry traces directly to the Datadog Agent without `ddtrace` by using OTLP.
+For more information, see [OTLP Trace Ingestion by the Datadog Agent](https://docs.datadoghq.com/tracing/trace_collection/open_standards/otlp_ingest_in_the_agent/).

 ### Connect your application to the Datadog Agent